it-tinyangel/JS-core-The-Array-Copying-elements-of-Array-with-for-loop-and-push-method/README.md

-# JS-core-The-Array-Copying-elements-of-Array-with-for-loop-and-push-method
-Module 3.
+# Module 3.
 JS Core.
 Lesson 10.
 Test 1.

-The Array.
-Copying elements of Array with `for loop`.
+# The Array.
+Copying an elements of Array (cloning an Array).

+Used the `for loop` to iterate through each element of the original array and copy each element to the new array using the `Array push()` method.
+Thus, created a new array without changing the original one.